-- 10.18 The proposed dwellings are generally well separated from the nearest residential properties.
-The nearest existing dwellings are 66 River Holme View, 81 River Holme View and 238 New Mill Road. - 10.19 Plot 2 is 28m from the side wall of no.66 River Holme View which represents a generous separation distance to this existing property.
-Plot 1 is 34m away. - 10.20 The balcony to plot 5, which projects forward from the main dwelling, is approximately 26m from the conservatory at the rear of 81 River Holme View.
+- 10.18 The proposed dwellings are generally well separated from the nearest residential properties and are off-set from them.
+The nearest existing dwellings are 66 River Holme View, 81 River Holme View and 238 New Mill Road. - 10.19 Plot 1 is approximately 24m from 66 River Holme View and situated at an oblique angle to the front elevation of this neighbouring dwelling. - 10.20 The balcony to plot 5, which projects forward from the main dwelling, is approximately 26m from the conservatory at the rear of 81 River Holme View.
 The balcony is off-set from the rear elevation of no.81.
 There is a distance of 15m from the balcony to the boundary of this neighbour's main private amenity space.
 The relationship is considered to be acceptable. - 10.21 The side wall of plot 6 is 21m from the front of 238 New Mill Road and is around 2.5m from the boundary of this adjacent dwelling, which has an extensive curtilage.
-The separation distances are considered acceptable.

-- 10.22 The separation distances involved combined with the orientation of the new dwellings are such that there would not be any significant harm caused to existing occupiers and a good standard of amenity would be provided for future occupiers of the proposed houses. - 10.23 The application is considered to comply with LP24 of the Local Plan and guidance in the NPPF.
+The separation distances are considered acceptable. - 10.22 The separation distances involved combined with the orientation of the new dwellings are such that there would not be any significant harm caused to existing occupiers and a good standard of amenity would be provided for future occupiers of the proposed houses. - 10.23 The application is considered to comply with LP24 of the Local Plan and guidance in the NPPF.